Jewel-Osco: Jewel T

 To avoid cannibalizing sales from their existing markets in the Midwest and North East Atlantic States, the first Jewel T location was opened in New Port Richey, Florida, in 1977, quickly followed by 2 other stores in the St. Petersburg area during the same year.
 Jewel T expanded into Pennsylvania in 1978 and many suburban Philadelphia kids in this gas crisis era remember mom driving the Vega or Pinto out to Jewel T, and bringing back powdered milk, frozen pretzels, and bulk frozen cherry pielettes.
 They expanded to Atlanta in 1979.
 Jewel T had approximately 30 stores in two states at the beginning of 1979 and 44 stores in four states by the following June.

 By the end of 1979, Jewel T had 87 stores located in the states of Florida, Georgia, Texas, Pennsylvania, Delaware, New Jersey, Tennessee, and Alabama.
 In the first month of 1980, Jewel T opened eight stores in highly competitive Southern California.
 In 1981, Jewel T opened stores in Atlanta and its 150th store in Louisiana.

-At its height in 1981, Jewel T operated 150 stores in 10 states located mainly in the Mid-Atlantic, South East, the Gulf Coast, the Deep South, and also Southern California.
-At the same time it began to start having problems in competing against the full service supermarkets which fought back by dropping prices, in some cases at or below costs, on the same limited items that Jewel T and other discount food stores specialized in stocking.
+At its height in 1981, Jewel T operated 150 stores in 10 states located mainly in the Mid-Atlantic, South East, the Gulf Coast, the Deep South and Southern California.
+At the same time it encountered problems competing against the full service supermarkets which fought back by dropping prices, in some cases at or below costs, on the same limited items that Jewel T and other discount food stores specialized in stocking.
 Within a few years, the company began to sell unprofitable locations.
 By the beginning of 1984, approximately 131 locations remained.

 In March 1984, the company closed all 21 Jewel T stores in Southern California.
 Seven of the leases and most of the inventory was sold to the 99 Cents Only Stores.

 A few months later, 105 stores remained when the chain was finally sold off in two separate transactions in June 1984, 28 stores in Texas were sold to a group of managers while the other 77 stores in Florida, Georgia, Pennsylvania, and New Jersey were sold to Save-A-Lot.